supraptisrivastava/react-learning/README.md

 # react-learning
-this is just a revision for my react
+this is just a revision for my react something